The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 - Babson College’s GEIR program is connected to Babson through The Arthur M. Blank Center for Entrepreneurship, Babson’s hub for startups.
 Via the Blank Center, the GEIRs can access resources to help accelerate their business and assist in reaching the major milestones to qualify for H-1B status.

-- Access to an exclusive network of the best and brightest international entrepreneurs
+- Access to an exclusive network of the best and brightest international entrepreneurs.

 The Babson College Global Entrepreneur in Residence program requires a commitment of 10–15 hours per week (unpaid) mentoring Babson students and alumni, and supporting various academic and research initiatives.

-- The program will allow your company to be co-located “at” Babson’s location in Boston and be allowed to file a cap-exempt H-1B petition with the USCIS.
+- The program will allow your company to be co-located “at” Babson’s location in Wellesley and be allowed to file a cap-exempt H-1B petition with the USCIS.
 This means that you will not be subject to the H-1B cap lottery.
 The petitioning company, not Babson, is responsible for paying filing fees and attorney fees.

 Each year, more than 1,000 entrepreneurs leave the Commonwealth of Massachusetts due to the cap on U.S. H-1B visas (nonimmigrant visas that allow U.S. companies to employ foreign workers in specialty occupations that require theoretical or technical expertise in specialized fields).
 Annually, there are only 85,000 H-1B visas available for some 233,000 requests.